OnePageCRM/OnePageCRM.github.io/_posts/2019-03-05-weve-got-swagger.md

     </div>
 </div>

-Here is where the OAI (OpenAPI Initiative) comes in.
+Here is where the [OAI (OpenAPI Initiative)][1] comes in.
 This is an open governance structure under the Linux Foundation, founded by a consortium of forward-looking industry experts from companies like Google, Microsoft and IBM.

 The main purpose of the OAI is to head the collaborative project to define the OAS (OpenAPI Specification).